state-alchemists/amalgam/README.md

 You can see that now you have multiple processes.

-Each processes handle different aspect of the application:
+Each process handles different aspect of the application:

 - `myapp-gateway` (port: 3000)
-    - Handle HTTP request from user
+    - Handle HTTP requests from user
-    - Send RPC request to other services
+    - Send RPC requests to other services
-    - Consume RPC reply from other services
+    - Consume RPC replies from other services
 - `myapp-auth-service` (port: 3001)
-    - Handle RPC request related to authentication/authorization
+    - Handle RPC requests related to authentication/authorization
-    - Send RPC response to gateway
+    - Send RPC responses to Gateway
 - `myapp-log-service` (port: 3002)
-    - Handle RPC request related to user activity/entities change history
+    - Handle RPC requests related to user activities/entities change history
-    - Send RPC response to gateway
+    - Send RPC responses to Gateway
 - `myapp-library-service` (port: 3002)
-    - Handle RPC request related to book management
+    - Handle RPC requests related to book management
-    - Send RPC response to gateway
+    - Send RPC response to Gateway

-You can see that you can run `myapp` as either microservices as monolith.
-When in doubt, start with monolith.
+You can see that you can run `myapp` as either microservices or as a Monolith.

 # Run Myapp as containers